Snowbirds: Winterize Your Home For When You're Away

 - Turn off the heat source and water supply to hot water heaters (if separate from your boiler).

-- Consider shutting off and draining outdoor water faucets to prevent vandalism and freezing damage.
+- Consider shutting off and draining outdoor faucets to prevent water damage due to freezing.

 - Have a water flow sensor and low temperature sensor installed on your main water supply pipe and hooked into a constantly monitored alarm system or your smart phone.